ppy/osu-wiki/wiki/Tournaments/CWC/2017/en.md

 ## Organization

-The osu!catch World Cup 2017 is ran by various community members by distributing the multitude of tasks into various fields of responsibility.
+The osu!catch World Cup 2017 is run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member |
 | ------------ | -------------- |